 Careers and Professional Development

-• If you are pursuing private sector work and/or plan to participate in 2L SIP/EAP, register for and attend the following OPSC programs:
+- If you are pursuing private sector work and/or plan to participate in 2L SIP/EAP, register for and attend the planning and orientation programs.

-• If you are participating in the Columbia Summer Funding Program, apply for additional summer funding opportunities.
-Consult the Additional Summer Funding checklist for more information.
+- If you are participating in the Columbia Summer Funding Program, apply for additional summer funding opportunities and consult the Additional Summer Funding checklist.

 Student Life

-• Run for a student organization leadership position in your 2L year.
+- Run for a student organization leadership position.

 Academics

-• Keep an eye out for communications from Registration Services regarding fall pre-registration.
+- Look out for correspondence from Registration Services regarding fall pre-registration.

 Careers and Professional Development

-• Attend 1L summer preparatory programs in professionalism, ethics, and resilience to prepare for your summer internship, as well as programs on How to Succeed in Your Public Interest Internship.
+- Attend 1L summer internship preparatory programs on how to succeed, professionalism, ethics, and resilience to prepare for your summer internship.

 Student Life